freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) It will create a new stacking context, and on top of any other element whose z-index is auto.
+It will create a new stacking context, and on top of any other element whose z-index is auto.

 ---

-(B) It stays within the stacking context in which it is if z-index is not explicitly defined.
+By default it behaves like position: absolute creating a new stacking context.

 ---

-(C) It ignores stacking contexts completely and will always end behind every element
+It ignores stacking contexts completely and will always end behind every element

 #### --answer--

-(B) It stays within the stacking context in which it is if z-index is not explicitly defined.
+It stays within the stacking context in which it is if z-index is not explicitly defined.